Top 10 Rebellious Brands: Build a Bold Identity That Stands Out

 - Embrace the unexpected.
 Sometimes, the weirder the idea, the more attention it gets.

 Remember: This approach requires quick thinking and a willingness to take risks.
-Not every stunt will land, but the payoff can be huge when they do.
+Not every stunt will land, but the payoff can be huge when it does.

 Innocent is an odd choice for a list of rebellious brands.